KatherineMichel/church-website-and-marketing-on-a-budget/global_re-organization.md

-# Global Technology Landscape

-## Global Digital and Philosophical Reorganization
+# Global Digital and Philosophical Reorganization

 ### Software is Eating the World